Anaminus/roblox-library/modules/Bitbuf/README.md

 function Buffer:ReadPad(size: number)
 ```

-ReadPad moves the cursor by *size* bits without writing any data.
+ReadPad moves the cursor by *size* bits without reading any data.
 Does
 nothing if *size* is less than or equal to zero.

 ## Buffer.ReadUfixed